bpalmer4/readabs/README.md

 ## Notes:

- * This package largely does not manipulate the ABS data.
+ * This package does not manipulate the ABS data.
 The data is returned as it was downloaded.
 This includes any NA-only (ie. empty) columns where they occur.
  * This package only downloads timeseries data tables.
 Other data tables (for example, pivot tables) are ignored.
  * The index for all of the downloaded tables should be a pandas PeriodIndex, with an appropriately selected frequency.
- * In the process of data retrieval, the ABS data tables are downloaded and stored in a local cache.
-By default the cache directory is "./.readabs_cache/".
+ * In the process of data retrieval, ABS zip and excel files are downloaded and stored in a local cache.
+By default, the cache directory is "./.readabs_cache/".
    You can change the default directory name by setting the environemnt variable "READABS_CACHE_DIR" with the name of the preferred directory.
  * the "read" functions have a number of standard keyword arguments (with default